Dynasty Warrior 8 PC, Xbox 360, Xbox One, PS3, PS4, and Vita Developed by Omega Force Released in 2013

 7 was a functionally good game, marred by the fact that a lot of the innovation added over the years was absent from it.
 The eighth game, thus, has to reintroduce and reinvent a lot of it, but went above and beyond in this regard. mid-air heavy attacks are certainly back, but the moveset of your characters is further expanded with a rage mode where you do more damage after filling a meter and triggering it, which comes with its own, alternate musou attack too.
 Switching weapons is also no longer just an extra attack to extend combos with, but can also be used as a counter-attack, much better than the one removed in 7.

 A new feature entirely is found in the rock-paper-scissor nature of the weapons.
 Each has a type attached to it, along with whatever random trait the weapon happens to have.
 A foe may either have a matching weapon or one with the nature that is strong or weak against your own.
-This means you either do more or less damage against that foe, indicated by a symbol over their head, and using a weapon that beats that of your opponent allows you to do a finishing move if you deplete their defense, which is also represented by the symbol above them.
+This means you either do more or less damage against that foe, indicated by a symbol over their head, and using a weapon that beats that of your opponent allows you to do a finishing move if you deplete their defense.
 This makes it more interesting to switch up your weapon use, though on the flip side, the game is a little too eager with weapon drops, making it a real hassle to clean out your inventory after every battle.

 Adding these new and returning mechanics on top of the core, Dynasty Warriors experience leaves this feeling like a very complete game, even if it doesn’t top the sixth game in terms of complexity and flow.
 It has more options than any other title in the series and uses the power of the consoles to create large, lively battlefields with hundreds of characters on screen at once.
 It could still do with some polish and I do still miss some of the old features, but this is a great start.